dylantmarsh/monokai-vibrant/README.md

 ## Disable Italics

-If you are not using a font that does not support italics, you can add this to your `settings.json` to disabled them.
+If you are not using a font that does not support italics, you can add this to your `settings.json` to disable them.

 ```json
 "editor.tokenColorCustomizations": {